 The Audited Party may request the Audit Team to arrange a meeting with them to discuss the Audit Results and Audit Settlement.
 Such meeting must be held within 30 (thirty) days of the date of communication of the Audit Results and Audit Settlement.

-In case of material deviations between the Reports and actual Use of Real-Time Data by the Audited Party, Euronext is entitled to make the further supply of Information to the relevant Audited Party depend on the conclusion of the Audit as described in clause 9.1 of this Policy.
+In case of material deviations between the Reports and actual Use of Information by the Audited Party, Euronext is entitled to make the further supply of Information to the relevant Audited Party depend on the conclusion of the Audit as described in clause 9.1 of this Policy.

 Conclusion of the Audit